Consumer Direct mortgage review

 - Private mortgage insurance

-How to get a home loan with Consumer Direct
+How to apply for a mortgage with Consumer Direct

-- To start the prequalification process, go to Consumer Direct’s website and click Quick Apply.
+- Go to Consumer Direct’s website and select Quick Apply.

-- Tell Consumer Direct the location of the property you’re interested in and provide your estimated credit score.
-Click Continue.
+- Enter the location of the property you’re interested in and provide your estimated credit score.
+Select Continue.